The structure of the salary system among Korean companies is vastly different from what many of us will be accustomed to

-As you can see in the table, market salary in Korea and even at the major companies is a lot less than in the current Australian, British and American markets.
-Although these figures do not take into consideration any year end bonuses which are common in Korea, this figure is also exclusive of any superannuation.
+As you can see from the table, the market salary in Korea and even at the major companies is a lot less than in the current Australian, British and American markets.
+Although these figures do not take into consideration any year-end bonuses which are common in Korea, this figure is also exclusive of any superannuation.
 If we look just purely at base salary then we can see that in the numbers, depending on profession and industry in Australia, it is likely that an average pay packet of 65,000 AUD for 3-5 years experience, would convert to the same base salary level as a Chajang/Bujang (which is effectively a team leader/senior manager in Korea).
 You can see instantly how this can create issues with Korean companies operating overseas and why they generally hold conservative attitudes with regards to setting pay scales.
 What also needs to be noted is that different levels are also tiered.
 Hence a Sawon is ranked at level 1, 2, 3 before moving up into a Daeri position.
-How much your pay increases within those levels is set by a band and your own performance review.
+How much your pay increases within those levels are set by a band and your own performance review.
 Regardless of whether I have performed well or not, I can still expect to receive the Daeri pay rate after my 3-4 years of experience at the company.
 This is also true at the director level where there are effectively junior (이사), through to senior directors (사장/회장), and pay at this level can vary from anywhere between $100,000 a year to monopoly man (Huge salaries!).